B.C. judge denies application to extend injunction at Fairy Creek | CBC News

 He explained that the more legally relevant issue to the public interest is preventing the court system from being "drawn into the fray" on the front lines between Mounties and protesters.

-Thompson writes that interactions between protesters and police have largely been respectful and non-violent.
+Thompson wrote that interactions between protesters and police have largely been respectful and non-violent.

 Meanwhile, police have used reasonable force in most cases, Thompson said, but he also pointed to "disquieting lapses" shown in some videos played for the court.